 Doggy daycare throughout the week, a workplace that allows for dogs at work, or even a regular dog walker can help meet exercise needs when you are unable.
 Interactive dog toys are also an effective way to keep your dog engaged – even when you are not home.

-The French Bulldog Pomeranian is a good hybrid breed for a novice dog owner, as they are very people-centric and take well to positive training techniques.
+The French Bulldog Pomeranian is an excellent hybrid breed for a novice dog owner, as they are very people-centric and take well to positive training techniques.
 Shorter training sessions are also important for this little hybrid because longer sessions can tax their short attention span and turn training into a chore.

-As a very people-centric dog, the French Bulldog Pomeranian is eager to please their “person,” and motivation can be as simple as plenty of praise!
-If simple praise does not do the trick, though, this little hybrid pup is always responsive to treats and toys, too!
+As a very people-centric dog, the French Bulldog Pomeranian is eager to please its “person,” and motivation can be as simple as plenty of praise!
+If simple distinction does not trick, this little hybrid pup is always responsive to treats and toys, too!

 Providing that this pup receives regular early socialization and exposure to other animals, this dog can tolerate other dogs and even cats in the same household.

-The French Bulldog Pomeranian does have a higher prey drive, though, so it is not ideal to have smaller pets like ferrets and guinea pigs in the same home as they may be seen as prey.
+The French Bulldog Pomeranian has a higher prey drive, so it is not ideal to have smaller pets like ferrets and guinea pigs in the same home as they may be seen as prey.

-The offspring of the French Bulldog and Pomeranian may be at risk for a number of inherited health conditions since both parent breeds are susceptible to various health concerns, including
+The offspring of the French Bulldog and Pomeranian may be at risk for several inherited health conditions since both parent breeds are susceptible to various health concerns, including

 - Ear infections

 - Cherry eye